The Australian Burden of Disease Study 2018 provides updated estimates for over 200 diseases and injuries in Australia for 2018, 2015, 2011 and 2003.

 Burden of disease measures the impact of living with illness and injury and dying prematurely.
 The summary measure ‘disability-adjusted life years’ (or DALY) measures the years of healthy life lost from death and illness.

-As this study (ABDS 2018) aims to provide estimates of disease burden for the 2018 reference year, estimates of the burden due to COVID-19 are not included.
-However, as part of a separate project, AIHW has calculated estimates of the fatal and non-fatal burden due to COVID-19 in Australia for 2020.
+As this study (ABDS 2018) provides estimates of disease burden for the 2018 reference year, estimates of the burden due to COVID-19 are not included.
+However, as part of a separate project, AIHW calculated estimates of the fatal and non-fatal burden due to COVID-19 in Australia for 2020.
 These estimates have been published in a synthesis report on the direct and indirect health effects of COVID-19 in Australia.
-The first year of COVID-19 in Australia: direct and indirect health effects.

 Cancers were the group of diseases causing the most burden in 2018